okichan/portfolio_v2/readme.md

 - I was struglling to place all the frames in a place I want.
 However I start to have understanding of what `relative` or `fixed`, `absolute` does, although I still tend to choose one hoping for the best.
 - Text rotation to vertical.
 Some texts flied to nowhere when all I did was just rotating it.
 - z-index.
 Apparently it all has to belong `position: relative`?
+- Keeping it DRY (don't repeat yourself) ― I noticed I repeat some elements too many times in my CSS, such as `font-family` and `font-weight`.
+It still works but I didn't like it so I spent extra time cleaning up several lines.

 # Lessons learnt: